awesomeWM/awesome-www/README.md

 ## Hacking

-You can build the web page locally by running `make`, which will generate the output in `html/`, where `html/index.html` is the start page.
+You can build the web page locally by running `make`, which will generate the output in `html/`.

+To view it, open `html/index.html` in your web browser.

-You can run a simple webserver using Python:
+You can simulate running a web server using Python (not necessary):

     $ cd html
     $ python3 -m http.server -b localhost 8000 &